intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

     The Details tab displays metadata, which can be modified by an authorized user.

-    Standard SharePoint metadata:
+    Standard repository metadata:
     - Document title

-    For the Preconfigured Demo, custom fields will be configured for:
+    For the Pre-Configured Demo, custom fields will be configured for:
     - Document Type
     - Organization Name